MicrosoftDocs/PowerShell-Docs/reference/3.0/ISE/Import-IseSnippet.md

 ## DESCRIPTION
 The **Import-IseSnippet** cmdlet imports reusable text "snippets" from a module or a directory into the current session.
 The snippets are immediately available for use in Windows PowerShell ISE.
-This cmdlet works only in Windows PowerShellÂ® Integrated Scripting Environment (ISE).
+This cmdlet works only in Windows PowerShell® Integrated Scripting Environment (ISE).

 To view and use the imported snippets, from the Windows PowerShell ISEEdit menu, click Start Snippets or press Ctrl + J.